 If you didn’t grow up swimming or if you’re like me and still relatively new to it, breathing comfortably in the water can seem like an almost impossible task; however, it is possible.
-Controlled breathing isn’t something that’s reserved only for high level swimmers.
+Relaxed breathing while swimming isn’t something that’s reserved only for high level swimmers.
 You, too, can learn to breathe comfortably in the water.

 Let me start off by saying I’m not a swim coach.
 I didn’t learn to swim until I was 39 years old.
 So, I’m speaking from my own personal experience.
 When I say ‘I couldn’t swim,’ I am not kidding.
 I would hyperventilate when I put my face in the water.
 In eight short (sometimes trying) months, I went from not being able to swim to actually enjoying the rhythm of a long, slow and relaxed swim.
 So how did I do it?
 How did I learn how to control my breathing?
 I relaxed into it.
 I made my swimming sessions about enjoying the moment and controlling my breathing.
 I called this new style of swimming, ‘Just be.’